Symbolic Interactionism Theory

 To these people, identity centers around roles within conventional institutions such as family, church, and profession, and other roles are peripheral to the ones they hold in these institutions.

-Left-wingers, conversely, identify themselves as acting against or toward traditional institutions.
 All in all, according to Brook, those with left-wing ideologies identify themselves through a broader range of central statuses and roles than those belonging to the right-wing (Brooks, 1969).

-Brooks interviewed 254 individuals who, for the most part, voted regularly, contributed money to political causes, attended political meetings, read the news, and defined themselves as having a strong interest in politics.
+Brooks interviewed 254 individuals, most of whom voted regularly, contributed money to political causes, and attended political meetings.

 He then used a scale to observe and measure how the participants saw themselves in their political roles (asking questions about, for example, contentious political policy).